codeguy/php-the-right-way/_posts/03-03-01-Namespaces.md

 many PHP 5.2-only projects currently implement PSR-0.
 Luckily those PHP 5.2-only projects are starting to up their version requirements, meaning PSR-0 is being used less and less.

-If you're going to use an autoloader standard for a new application or package then you almost certainly want to look into PSR-4.
+If you're going to use an autoloader standard for a new application or package, then you almost certainly want to look into PSR-4.

 * [Read about Namespaces][namespaces]